dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 ### Ethereum/Revive extrinsics

 The mapped Ethereum account owns the nonce and pays.
-Current policy constructors pass `None` to `AsPerson` and `PeopleLiteAuth`, so an Ethereum envelope cannot silently claim either custom origin.
+Current policy constructors pass `None` to `AsPerson`, `PeopleLiteAuth` and `AsResources`, so an Ethereum envelope cannot silently claim any custom origin.
 Terminal `SetOrigin::new_from_eth_transaction` establishes the Revive execution actor; it does not widen the earlier FRAME dispatch origin or bypass Bulletin and payment validation.